Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0.0: Random
 			// 0.01-1.0: Burn percentage
 			"Burnt Skin"				"-1.0"

+			// All Mutant Tanks can spawn.
+			// Note: Mutant Tanks will still appear on the Mutant Tanks menu and other Mutant Tanks can still transform into each other.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// -1/"ignore"/"exclude"/"filter"/"remove": Let the setting with the same name from each Mutant Tank's "General" section decide.
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Spawn Enabled"				"1"

 			// The number of Mutant Tanks that can be alive at any given time.
 			// Note: Clones, respawned Mutant Tanks, randomized Tanks, and Mutant Tanks spawned through the Mutant Tanks menu are not affected.